eric-erki/Deep-Video-Analytics/deploy/dev/readme.md

 - You can then use your favorite IDE on your host OS to edit files.

 - I develop DVA on powerful cloud-instances using PyCharm with its auto-upload on save via SFTP/SCP feature.

+- To test distributed non-NFS setup docker-compose-non-nfs.yml is used where S3/GCS is used for storing data instead.